Angel (1960 TV series): Reception and cancellation

-Earlier, Time had commented that Fargé "triumphantly resists being merely Lucille Ball with a French accent.
+Earlier, Time magazine had commented that Fargé "triumphantly resists being merely Lucille Ball with a French accent.
 She is easily the brightest newcomer to situation comedy—small, pert, winsome, and somehow giving the impression of being attractively feathered."
-Despite the good personal reviews, Fargé left U.S. television within a few years for a career in France, where she was often credited as "Annie Fargue".
+Angel Smith's relation to her husband was different from that as seen on I Love Lucy, and Fargé liked that the scripts had the husband "wearing the pants" in the family, stating at that time that this was a more realistic way a French woman would feel.
+Despite the good personal reviews, Fargé left U.S. television within a few years for a career in France.
+She was often credited by her real name, "Annie Fargue".